akashgiricse/django-for-newborn-babies/README.md

 # Django for newborn babies
 **Of course not for newborn babies** <br>
 A Django guide for those who are not sure where to start.
-> Disclaimer: This guide is designed for beginners.
-It does not ensure that this is the best guide to learn Django.
-If you want to make this guide better, I would love to see you on the contributor's list. :)
+> Disclaimer: This guide is designed for complete beginners.
+If you are already a Django developer and want to make this guide better, I would love to see you on the contributor's list. :)

 ## Table of contents
   - [What is it?
 An introduction](#introduction)